senabayraktaroglu/Image_Captioning/README.md

 - Categorical Cross Entropy Loss is used for loss function because it is well-suited for the classification tasks with large number of classes.

-# Results
+# Training Hyperparameters

 As the main architecture, figure 8 is used however architecture’s performance is evaluated with different hyperparameters.
 Hyperparameters that are changed in the model are:

--Embedding dimension
+- Embedding dimension
--Lstm hidden state dimension
+- Lstm hidden state dimension
 - A new architecture without using attention.

 While trying different hyperparameters, train set, validation set, test set initialized as same, optimizer and loss function kept same.

+# Samples of the project

+Sample results of the project when hyperparameters are:
+- lstm state dimension= 500
+- embedding_dim = 200
+- with attention